ton-community/ton-docs/docs/develop/getting-started.md

 * [NFT Minter Example](https://github.com/ton-foundation/token-contract/tree/main/nft/web-example) (JavaScript, with comments)
 * [NFT Minter using React](https://github.com/tonbuilders/tonbuilders-minter) (React, no comments)

+##### Tools to work with NFTs

+* [LiberMall/tnt](https://github.com/LiberMall/tnt) — TNT is an all-in-one command line tool to query, edit, and mint new Non-Fungible Tokens on The Open Network.

 #### Jetton Deployer / Fungible Tokens

 Jettons are custom fungible tokens on TON blockchain.
 You can create your own token on TON blockchain using Jetton Deployer example below: